polyfillpolyfill/polyfill-service/README.md

 To run the app for **development**:

-Run `grunt dev` from the root of the working tree (or, if you have nodemon installed, you may prefer to use that).
+Run `grunt dev` from the root of the working tree.
 This will watch your filesystem and automatically rebuild sources and restart if you make any changes to any of the app source code or polyfills.
+If you change the docs, library or service (`docs`, `lib` and `service` directories) the service will be restarted.
+If you change the polyfills or polyfill configs (`polyfills` directory), the polyfill sources will be recompiled before the service restarts, which makes the restart slightly slower.

 By default, `grunt dev` also *deletes historic polyfills*, for a faster build.
-If you want to run the service with the historic polyfill collections installed, run `grunt installcollections buildsources polyfillservice watch` instead.
+If you want to run the service with the historic polyfill collections installed, run `grunt installcollections buildsources service watch` instead.

 To run the app for **production**:

 Run `npm start`.
-This will run the service using [forever](https://github.com/nodejitsu/forever), which runs the process in the background, monitors it and restarts it automatically if it dies.
+This will start the service using [forever](https://github.com/nodejitsu/forever), which runs the process in the background, monitors it and restarts it automatically if it dies.
 It doesn't watch the filesystem for changes and you won't see any console output.

-In either case, once the service is running, navigate to [http://localhost:3000](http://localhost:3000) in your browser
+In either case, once the service is running, navigate to [http://localhost:3000](http://localhost:3000) in your browser (you can configure the port, see environment configuration below).

 Alternatively, deploy straight to Heroku: